Inductive Automation Looks to Help Industry Move Past OT Isolationism

 Cox added that Ignition’s ease of connecting with outside systems underscores its capabilities as a single source of contextualized data for UNS (unified namespace) application.

-He also noted that Ignition 8.3 includes a driver for Siemens S7 controllers due to the increasing popularity of Siemens controllers Inductive Automation is seeing among its customers.
+He also noted that Ignition 8.3 includes an updated driver for Siemens S7 controllers due to the increasing popularity of Siemens controllers Inductive Automation is seeing among its customers.
 “With this driver, Ignition now connects immediately to Siemens S7 controllers and allows for tag browsing in the deployment of Siemens-based projects.”

 About the Author